futrime/EDCHost24/SECURITY.md

 ## Reporting a Vulnerability

-If the problem is too serious to raise an issue, please contact us at <zijian-z21@mails.tsinghua.edu.cn>.
+If the problem is too serious to raise an issue, please notify us with the Security Advisories in the Security tab.